Air Source Heat Pump Problems: Common Issues and Fixes

 Abnormal Noise: When to Worry

-• Loud clicking or banging: May be a faulty reversing valve (used during defrost cycles) or a refrigerant issue
+- Loud clicking or banging: May be a faulty reversing valve or a refrigerant issue

-• Vibration transmitted through the building: The unit may not be properly isolated from the building structure.
-Anti-vibration mounts should be fitted between the unit and its base
+- Vibration through the building: The unit may not be properly isolated — anti-vibration mounts should be fitted

 Fix: For abnormal noises, call your installer or a qualified heat pump engineer.
-Do not ignore grinding or whistling sounds — they can indicate issues that worsen over time if left untreated.
+Do not ignore grinding or whistling sounds.

 Problem 4: Ice Building Up on the Outdoor Unit